Delaware is a small state but home to diverse wildlife, including wasps.

 It is characterized by its brownish-gray coloring with yellow and black stripes on its head, thorax, and abdomen.

-These types of wasps in Delaware typically build their nests from a paper-like material that they create from plant fibers and saliva.
+These types of wasps in Delaware typically build their nests from a paper-like material made from plant fibers and saliva.

 It is a social species and can be found living in colonies ranging from several individuals to more than 100.
 These wasps feed on nectar, small insects, and other food sources.